phpmyadmin/phpmyadmin/docs/config.rst

     :term:`HTTP` transfers.
 Set to
     true/false for enabling/disabling.
 When set to 'auto' (string), phpMyAdmin tries to enable output buffering and will automatically disable it if your browser has some problems with buffering.
-IE6 with a certain patch is known to cause data corruption when having enabled buffering.

     .. deprecated:: 6.0.0